SheikhTalhaAhmed29/Ai-108168/Project/Readme.md

-**The Problem** That We are facing that theri is manay example of Naive base using text classifiction but not a single example of integer or numbers dataset so it very difficult to found lot of error.
+**The Problem** That We are facing that theri is manay example of text classifiction but not a single example of integer or numbers dataset so it very difficult to found lot of error.

 **The Refrence** We use Somen youtube videos and some google Documentaiions of Help of Our Lab Teacher.